bnb-chain/bsc-smart-contract-tutorials/test/README.md

 ## Migrate

-The following command will compile our contract and deploy it to the Binance Smart Chain testnet.
+The following command will compile our contract and deploy it to the BNBe Smart Chain testnet.
 The deployment process may take a few minutes, and you will see a log of the status updates in your terminal.
 ```
 truffle migration --network testnet
 ```